9 Product Feed Optimization Tips To Improve Shopping Ads

 Use Low Priced Items As Loss Leaders (via Search Engine Land)

 A sushi rolling mat will not make your company too much money.
 Don’t worry, you have more expensive sushi knives available on your site.
-In addition, you can retarget buyers once they are in your store.
+In addition, you can retarget buyers once they are in your online store.

 Remember, your goal is to drive traffic.
 At the end of the day, your sushi rolling mat could be quite the revenue generator.

 Tip #6.
-Optimize Product Descriptions For Conversions
+Optimize Product Descriptions For Better Click Through Rates

 Product Listing In The Shopping Search Results (via Google)